chakra-ui/chakra-ui/.changeset/perfect-cycles-argue.md

 "@chakra-ui/tooltip": patch
 ---

-Fixed the wrapping children display + changed mouse events with pointer events
+Fixed issue where disabled tooltip triggers require an extra wrapper (via `shouldWrapChildren).
+This was fixed by switching from mouse events to pointer events